 Here is another example of how MakeMyTrip.com, one of India’s leading travel agencies enticed its users to bid and win huge discounts on the travel destinations that they recently searched on their platforms.

-A research by HubSpot also shows that personalizing CTAs can make website perform 202% better than generic CTAs.
+Research by HubSpot also shows that personalizing CTAs can make websites perform 202% better than generic CTAs.

 Irrelevant content recommendations can be really annoying.
-It’s like someone’s trying to sell you a product you’re either not interested in or already have it.
+It’s like someone’s trying to sell you a product you’re either not interested in or already have.

-To avail the maximum benefits of website personalization and to avoid visitors from leaving your site, recommend them content that interests them.
+To avail the maximum benefits of website personalization and to avoid visitors from leaving your site, recommend content that interests them.
 Use your collated data to personalize their experience.
-Show them products, services or content that’s fresh and relevant.
-This can not only keep them from abandoning your site, but also boost website time spent, enhance customer loyalty and ultimately cause better retention rate.
+Show them products, services, or content that’s fresh and relevant.
+This can not only keep them from abandoning your site but also boost website time spent, enhance customer loyalty and ultimately cause a better retention rate.

 It’s like having a friend who knows exactly what you need and helps you get it with utmost ease and comfort.